yuliskov/SmartTube/README.md

 If your device has hardware support for a codec, videos using that codec should play smoothly.
 High resolutions might also be slow in VP9 on cheap TV boxes that don't officially support 4k.
 Your device probably can play VP9 videos even without hardware support, however this requires a powerful CPU to run smoothly.
 Fixing AV01 without hardware support is technically possible, but currently not planned and probably not efficient enough.

-### Q: What is SmartYouTubeTV (SYTV)?
-What is the Difference?

-A: SmartYouTubeTV was the first 3rd party Android TV Youtube client.
-It is **no longer maintained**, as all development efforts are now focused on SmartTubeNext.
-While both SmartYouTubeTV and SmartTubeNext do the same thing, they use different approaches:

-- SmartYouTubeTV is like the original YouTube TV but with an addon for enhancements
-- SmartTubeNext is a native Android app that does not rely on the original YouTube TV code

-The original YouTube TV app is a **webapp**.
-Google can and does constantly update the web code, thereby sometimes breaking SmartYouTubeTV.
-There is nothing we (or you) can do to prevent this.
-These changes apply even without updating the app.
-Because some changes only apply to some countries or randomly chosen users, it is hard for [the developer](#Team) to debug and fix any issues.
-Years of hard work on this app can be wasted in a single update by Google.

-SmartTubeNext is a native app that can load a lot faster, is more stable, and is easier to maintain and develop further.
-SmartTubeNext does not look as good as SmartYouTubeTV, but that's only a small issue.

-### Q: What to do if I like SmartYouTubeTV better?

-A: That's your choice.
-SmartYouTubeTV won't receive any frequent updates or fixes anymore, so you're on your own.
-We recommend not being obsessed with the differences and embracing SmartTubeNext instead.

 ### Q: Can you make SmartTubeNext look like the original app? / Can the search page be improved?

 A: We try, but it takes a lot of effort and time, so please be patient.
 You definitely are not the first to suggest this.